14-Day Food Itinerary for New Zealand

 Travel time: 10 minutes

 Book your flight out of Queenstown for the evening, because you’re going to want to spend as much time here as possible on your last day.
-Spend that day touring a wine region, whether it’s by bike (more info on Viator and Tripadvisor) or on a small-group driving tour (on Viator and Tripadvisor).
-For something a little different, experience a gourmet Kiwi barbecue on the high country farm at Walter Peak (more info on Viator and Tripadvisor).
+Spend that day touring a wine region, whether it’s by bike with Around The Basin or on a small-group driving tour with Queenstown Wine Trail (more info on Viator and Klook).
+For something a little different, experience a gourmet Kiwi barbecue on the high country farm at Walter Peak (more info on Viator, Klook and KKday).

 Food Experiences in Queenstown

-- Cruise and indulge in a gourmet barbecue at Walter Peak (on Viator and Tripadvisor)
+- Cruise and indulge in a gourmet barbecue at Walter Peak (more info on Viator, Klook and KKday)

-- Hop on a craft brewery tour (on Viator and Tripadvisor)
+- Hop on a craft brewery tour with Craft Beers New Zealand

 - Browse the local farmers’ market